LAST UPDATED: June 24, 2019

 - Before filling in scratches with touch-up paint, stop by your local detail shop or speak with the head detailer at your local dealership.
 Buffing may correct a lot of the scratches on your vehicle unless they are deep enough to require additional paint.
 Detail experts should be able to tell you which route is the best.

-- After you’ve applied touch-up paint, wait at least 30 days before waxing or buffing the exterior of your vehicle.
+- After you have applied touch-up paint, wait at least 30 days before waxing or buffing the exterior of your vehicle.
 The paint may look as if it is set up after a few hours but it needs time to adequately adhere to the surface beneath.

 Q: Do paint chip repair kits require sanding?

 A: No. Most kits simply come with the materials necessary to fill in paint chips, rather than sand the paint itself.
-Paint scratch removal may require sanding in some cases, but you shouldn’t have to break out the sandpaper if you’re just filling in paint chips.
+Paint scratch removal may require sanding in some cases, but you shouldn’t have to break out the sandpaper if you are just filling in paint chips.

 Q: When do car paint chips require the attention of a body shop?